tkrapp/django-typed-app-settings/README.md

 A small django module for app specific settings (using type annotations).

+## Why another app settings module for Django?

+With other existing approaches to make your reusable django apps configurable using the global project's `settings.py` file, it is not possible to get proper IDE support including type checking.

+This module aims to provide IDE support (mainly auto completion) and static type checking (for example with mypy or pylance).

 ## Installation

 Installation is easy.
 Just `pip install` the module like so: